SamTech-Africa/node.js-vidly-app/README.md

 # Vidly Application
-- Vidly app is an imaginary services for renting out movies.
+- Vidly app is an imaginary service for renting out movies.